-For foreign or custom keyboards and other uses, OnScreen allows the user to replace the pre-recorded voice descriptions of the keys.
-Note that "Voices" must be selected in OnScreen Setup, Sounds to enable this feature.
+For foreign or custom keyboards and other uses, OnScreen with CrossScanner allows the user to replace the pre-recorded voice descriptions of the keys.
+Note that "Voices" must be selected in OnScreen with CrossScanner Setup, Sounds to enable this feature.

-To add your own wave file, simply record the description required, and then place the wave file into the installation directory in the Sounds folder (directory) (Default C:\Program Files\ONSCREEN\SOUNDS) according to the following convention:
+To add your own wave file, simply record the description required, and then place the wave file into the installation directory in the Sounds folder (directory) (Default C:\Program Files\OnScreen with CrossScanner\SOUNDS) according to the following convention:

-Each numbered key description should have a wave file

-associated with the naming convention - Key 0, the Escape

-key, would be "0.WAV" - Key 1, the F1 key, would be "1.WAV"

-and so on up to "100.WAV", etc.
+Each numbered key description should have a wave file associated with the naming convention - Key 0, the Escape key, would be "0.WAV" - Key 1, the F1 key, would be "1.WAV" and so on up to "100.WAV", etc.

-In other words, if there is a "0.WAV" file in the Sounds folder, and will be played whenever the Escape key is pressed on OnScreen.
+In other words, if there is a "0.WAV" file in the Sounds folder, and Voices is the selected Sounds option, then the "0.WAV" file will be played whenever the Escape key is pressed on OnScreen with CrossScanner.